arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

-The second form is what I would like to read in the Git history, and is in line with the idea of [Conventional Commits][conventional-commits], which promises to "[Automatically generate CHANGELOGs](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits)".
+The second form is what I would like to read in the Git history, and is in line with the idea of [Conventional Commits][conventional-commits], which promise to "[Automatically generate CHANGELOGs](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits)".

-When I checkout a commit, I know that someone worked hard on their keyboard to make the software behave like it should.
+When I check out a commit, I know that someone worked hard on their keyboard to make the software behave like it should.
 I'm grateful, but when it's my turn to work on top of that commit there's no point answering the question: